tooljump/tooljump/docs/docs/connecting-your-tools.md

 ---
 id: connecting-your-tools-resources
-title: Connecting your tools & resources
+title: Connecting Tools - Complete Guide to Developer Tool Integration
-sidebar_label: Connecting your tools & resources
+sidebar_label: Connecting your tools
 ---

-# Connecting your tools & resources
+# Connecting Tools - Complete Guide to Developer Tool Integration

 You probably use many tools in your organisation.
 From source control, to observability, from code/security scanners to data platforms, from ci/cd to documentation platforms, all of these tools perform vital roles in your software delivery process.

-[**ToolJump**](./) is a Knowledge As A Service platform that helps you quickly navigate between these tools by automatically detecting context and providing one-click access to related resources across your entire toolchain.
-Instead of manually searching for the same service or repository across different platforms, ToolJump connects the dots for you.
+[**ToolJump**](./) is a [Knowledge as a Service](/docs/knowledge-as-a-service) platform that helps you quickly navigate between these tools by automatically detecting context and providing one-click access to related resources across your entire toolchain.
+Instead of manually searching for the same service or repository across different platforms, ToolJump connects the dots for you, dramatically improving your [developer experience](/docs/developer-experience).

 To operate these tools at lightning speed and make your organisation truly efficient, you need to have consistent information across these tools.
 For example, a given service (say webshop) should be called the same across the source control tool, the CI/CD tool, the observability tool, the code scanning tool etc.